Get

 3. They Are Associated with Good Fortune in Several Cultures

-Several cultures are commonly described as spiritual protectors, healers, and a symbol of good luck.
+Several cultures are commonly described as spiritual protectors, healers, and symbols of good luck.
 In Irish folklore, tortoiseshell cats are believed to bring good luck to their homes and owners.
 In Japan, tortoiseshell cats are thought to protect homes, ships, temples, and shrines by warding off malicious spirits.
 Tortoiseshell cats are sometimes called “money cats” in the United States because they may bring good fortune to their owners.

 divider cat paws oct 2024